suabochica/understanding-typescript/notes/06-namespaces-and-modules.md

 - Organize application with JavaScript Objects
 - Can be split up over multiple files
 - No module loader required
-- Dependencies get difficutl to manage in bigger applications
+- Dependencies get difficult to manage in bigger applications

 Modules
 - Organize application with real Modules